corianoharris/animal-donations/README.md

 - Utilizes TypeScript for improved type safety
 - Employs Tailwind CSS for styling
 - Uses react-toastify for toast notifications
+- Table with alternating row colors for better readability.

 ## Usage